alteredco/tech-degree-project-4/README.md

 A player can guess a letter only once.
 After they’ve guessed a letter, that letter is disabled on the onscreen keyboard.

 **FOR EXCEEDS**
+Keypress handling has been added to allow a player to select letters by typing.

+I have also restyled the css to include new colors, backgrounds and pure css animations.